Healthy Homes Assessment Waiwhetu

 Waiwhetu Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required to all Waiwhetu and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is a requirement throughout Waiwhetu and New Zealand rental houses where it’s reasonably practicable to install.

 From 1 July 2021

-• Property managers and private landlords are required to make sure their rental properties conform to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed lease.
+• Property managers and private landlords should make sure their rental properties comply to the Healthy Homes Standard within 90 days of a new, renewed , or altered tenant.

-• All households which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All households rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes